 1 Credit Status: Open Save this Course View Saved Courses

-Learn the basic knowledge and techniques related to surgery, internal medicine, pediatrics, emergency medicine, and biomedical science by participating in interactive lectures and labs.
+Learn the basic knowledge and techniques related to surgery, internal medicine, pediatrics, emergency medicine, and biomedical science by participating in interactive lectures and labs, including a fetal pig dissection.
 You and your fellow high-school students will explore new aspects of this critical field at one of the nation’s leading institutions as you are taught and guided by experts in the field of medicine.
-Additional course supplies are required, estimated cost is no more than $50, plus shipping.

 Prerequisite: Background in Biology is strongly recommended.